Do you accept everyone who wants to come?

 If you have a Verizon Jetpack 4620L, it will work in Costa Rica in conjunction with a Costa Rica sim card.

-If you don’t want to bring your laptop, there are internet cafes located in our neighboring towns of Tucurrique and Pejivalle.
+If you don’t want to bring your laptop, there are internet cafes located in our neighboring town of Tucurrique.
 If you get a Costa Rican sim card for your phone, you can get internet as well (we recommend the kolbi chip).

 What types of electrical plugs are used in Costa Rica?